 What is Radio-frequency identification (RFID) and how does OPL plan to use this technology?

-OPL has implemented RFID on library materials with plans to roll this out system-wide.
+OPL has implemented RFID on library materials system-wide.
 The only information stored on the RFID tag is the item barcode and a security bit that indicates if the item is in or out of the library.
 Our current library cards do not use RFID technology or smart chips; we do not plan to use RFID technology for library cards.